kkarir-waes/LoveSandwiches/README.md

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

-This is the <em>Love Sandwiches</em> walkthroup project from Code Institute.The project demonstrates how to create a Google spreadsheet on the cloud and then read and write to it using Google APIs with Python code.
+This is the <em>Love Sandwiches</em> walkthrough project from Code Institute.The project demonstrates how to create a Google spreadsheet on the cloud and then read and write to it using Google APIs with Python code.
 The program code is in <em>run.py</em>.

 Use the CI template to create your GitHub repo, and then open it with GitPod or VSCode.